DogaUysal3357/Helezon/README.md

 Scripts used in game called Herezon.

-All necessary explanation will be done in time.
-I can not share the whole project at the moment because I don't own the project, and don't have the permission to share the project.
+This was a game project for children with hearing disability.
+I can not share the whole project at the moment because I don't own the project, and don't have the permission to share the whole project.